A characterization of representable intervals: Representability

 \section{Representability}

-We now turn to the proof of our main Theorem \ref{theorem:rep_2cat} which gives necessary and sufficient conditions under which the 2-category structure on $\EE$ induced by an interval $I$ is \emph{finitely bicomplete} in the 2-categorical sense \cite{Street:FYL2,Gray:MMCSZ}.
+Henceforth we assume given an interval $I$ which, together with its induced diagonal, gives rise to a 2-category (i.e., we assume that the equivalent conditions of Theorem \ref{theorem:is_2_cat} are satisfied).
+We now turn to the proof of our main Theorem \ref{theorem:rep_2cat} which gives necessary and sufficient conditions under which the 2-category structure on $\EE$ is \emph{finitely bicomplete} in the 2-categorical sense \cite{Street:FYL2,Gray:MMCSZ}.
 We will also see that, when $\EE$ is finitely bicomplete, $I$ can be shown to possess additional useful structure.
 For example, we will see that such an interval is necessarily both a lattice and a \emph{Hopf object} in the sense of Berger and Moerdijk \cite{Berger:AHTO}.

 First we recall the 2-categorical notion of finite (co)completeness due to Gray \cite{Gray:MMCSZ} and Street \cite{Street:FYL2}.
-Namely, a 2-category $\KK$ \myemph{finitely complete} whenever it has all finite conical limits in the 2-categorical sense and, for each object $A$, the cotensor $(\mathbf{2}\cotensor A)$ with the category $\mathbf{2}$ exists.
+Namely, a 2-category $\KK$ is \myemph{finitely complete} whenever it has all finite conical limits in the 2-categorical sense and, for each object $A$, the cotensor $(\mathbf{2}\cotensor A)$ with the category $\mathbf{2}$ exists.
 Similarly, $\KK$ is \myemph{finitely cocomplete} if and only if it possesses all finite conical colimits and tensors $(A\cdot\mathbf{2})$ with $\mathbf{2}$ exist.
 It is straightforward to verify that, when $\EE$ possesses an interval $I$, the resulting 2-category possesses whatever conical limits and colimits $\EE$ has in the ordinary 1-dimensional sense: \begin{lemma} Assume that $\EE$ possesses an interval $I$ and regard $\EE$ as a 2-category with respect to the 2-category structure induced by $I$.
-Then the conical (co)limit of a functor $F:\CC\to<150>\EE$ from a (small) category $\CC$ exists if and only if the ordinarily 1-dimensional (co)limit of $F$ exists. \end{lemma}
+Then the conical (co)limit of a functor $F\colon \CC\to<150>\EE$ from a (small) category $\CC$ exists if and only if the ordinary 1-dimensional (co)limit of $F$ exists. \end{lemma} In order to show that the 2-category structure on $\EE$ induced by an interval $I$ is finitely bicomplete it suffices, by Lemma \ref{lemma:2limits}, to prove that tensor and cotensor products with the category $\mathbf{2}$ exist.
+Indeed, if $(\mathbf{2}\cotensor A)$ exists, it is necessarily isomorphic to the internal hom $[I,A]$ since the 2-natural isomorphism